Slain Palestinian reporter's family, colleagues seek justice at UN

 The killing of the veteran Al Jazeera reporter, who was wearing a bulletproof vest marked "Press" and a helmet when she was shot in the head during an army operation in Jenin refugee camp in the Israeli-occupied West Bank on May 11, is the subject of one of the first in a series of rare public hearings at the UN.

-"We want complete accountability.
+"We want concrete accountability.
 We want justice," the slain journalist's niece Lina Abu Akleh told AFP after testifying at what she said was a "historic" hearing at the UN in Geneva.

 The hearings, which have been harshly criticised by Israel, are being hosted by the so-called Commission of Inquiry (COI) created by the UN Human Rights Council last year to probe the root causes of the decades-long Middle East conflict.